-This 3 day course is ideal for people who are looking for a rapid update on tuberculosis and tuberculosis control.
+- The course is designed for healthcare workers who are new to TB, have TB as a part of their work or wish to refresh their knowledge.
+The material is best suited to those currently working in healthcare at a graduate level, either in a clinical or public health capacity but we will consider applications from students, allied Learning Outcomes - Recognise presenting features of TB and describe the route of infection and disease development in an individual. - Develop an appropriate plan of investigation for an individual with possible TB. - Develop a comprehensive management plan for an individual with TB. - Describe key factors and prevention measures in your setting.
+Essentials of TB Epidemiology, Clinical Management and Control (3 Days) HIV Epidemiology, Clinical Case Management and Strategies in Resource Poor Settings (5 Days) This 3 day course is ideal for people who are looking for a rapid update on tuberculosis and tuberculosis control.
 The course is part of the 3 month course for the Diploma in Tropical Medicine and Hygiene therefore the orientation is towards practice in developing countries.
 The delivery is updated every 6 months in line with new developments in approaches, strategies, tests, and treatments for TB.
 The content provides a refresher course in the core principles of TB epidemiology and control.

-By the end of the module participants will:
+Learning Outcomes By the end of the module participants will:

-- To outline the core principles of TB Epidemiology, Clinical Management and Control - To understand future possibilities for research, clinical and public health management of TB - To evaluate the relevance of new approaches and tools to your current or intended day-to-day practice in clinical or public health aspects of TB - To understand current challenges in TB epidemiology, Clinical Management and Control, especially in relation to HIV-AIDS and Multi- and Extremely- Drug Resistant TB - To identify areas within your own current or intended practice that could be updated in line with current international guidelines.
+- Have reviewed the core principles of TB epidemiology, clinical management, and control. - Be able to evaluate the relevance of new approaches and tools to their current or intended day-to-day practice in clinical or public health aspects of TB. - Be able to identify areas within their own current or intended practice that could be updated in line with current international guidelines. - Understand future possibilities for research, clinical, and public health management of TB. - Understand current challenges in TB epidemiology, clinical management, and control, especially in relation to HIV-AIDS and multidrug-resistant and extremely drug-resistant TB.
 This 5 day course is open to all interested health professionals who are looking for a rapid update on HIV and STI epidemiology, treatment, and control.
 The content provides a refresher course in the core principles of HIV epidemiology and control, as well as updates on clinical syndromes and their management, the use of antiretrovirals, and programming for HIV prevention and treatment.
 The delivery is updated every 6 months in line with new developments in approaches, strategies, tests, and treatments for HIV.

-By the end of the module participants will:
+Learning Outcomes By the end of the module participants will:

 - Have a good understanding of the current epidemiology of HIV and STI. - Understand the principles of prevention and control of HIV and STI, including best practice Counselling and Testing procedures and Antiretroviral Treatment strategies. - Be able to diagnose and treat patients suffering from the common STI. - Be able to diagnose and treat patients suffering from the common manifestations of HIV disease. - Have a good understanding of current emerging issues in HIV and STI treatment and control in the developing world.
+Discover more about this programme